Air and Surface Sampling

 Culturable air sampling tests for not only the levels of fungal spores in the air, it also allows testers to tell which species of mold are present.
 For example, penicillium molds are not toxic, while aspergillus molds are.

 A culturable air sample is collected by passing air from the home across agar in strip form or in petri dishes.
 The trapped spores and hyphal fragments are then cultured.
 The disadvantage connected with this type of air testing is the fact that dead spores don’t get counted.
 Non-culturable spores which are allergenic are not identified.
 It also takes five to seven days to incubate the samples, so results are delayed.
 The cost is also much higher than for non-culturable sampling.

 Reasons to Use Both Types of Air Sampling

 Because both cultured and non-cultured samples have limitations, it is better to use both methods to test the air of your home.
 Certain spores, such as Chaetomium and Stachybotrys, show up in cultured traps but don’t show up in on non-cultured traps.
 By taking samples using both methods, the full spectrum of contamination is more likely to be detected.

 Mold and moisture are enemies to both your health and the value of your home.
-Whether the problem resides in you HVAC system or from some other moisture issue, Baker & Sons Air Conditioning is experienced in providing air and surface sampling.
-We'll help you identify if you have a problem and the most efficient way to deal with it.
+Whether the problem resides in your HVAC system or from some other moisture issue, Baker & Sons Air Conditioning, Inc is experienced in providing air and surface sampling.
+We’ll help you identify if you have a problem and the most efficient way to deal with it.
 We have been helping Sarasota, Manatee & Charlotte County homes and business handle air quality issues for over 23 years.
-Call us to resolve your air quality issues today.
+Call us at 941-251-1910 to resolve your air quality issues today.